stripe-archive/react-stripe-elements/README.md

-# react-stripe-elements
+# Stripe Elements for React

+React components that help you quickly add Stripe Elements to your React app.

 [![build status](https://img.shields.io/travis/stripe/react-stripe-elements/master.svg?style=flat-square)](https://travis-ci.org/stripe/react-stripe-elements)
 [![npm version](https://img.shields.io/npm/v/react-stripe-elements.svg?style=flat-square)](https://www.npmjs.com/package/react-stripe-elements)

-This project is a thin React wrapper around Stripe.js and Stripe Elements that allows you to use Elements in React without needing to manage Stripe state and the lifecycle of Elements.
+This project is a thin React wrapper around [Stripe.js](https://stripe.com/docs/stripe.js) and [Stripe Elements](https://stripe.com/docs/elements).
+It allows you to add Elements to any React app, and manages the state and lifecycle of Elements for you.

 The [Stripe.js / Stripe Elements API reference](https://stripe.com/docs/elements/reference)
 goes into more detail on the various customization options for Elements (e.g. styles, fonts).

-## Project status

-This project is currently in beta.
+> This project is currently in beta.
 The API presented below may undergo significant changes until we hit a stable release.

 ## Getting started